+- i.
+Read pages 80-85 of your workbook

+- ii.
+20 minutes of yoga daily

+- iii.
 20 minutes of writing on whichever Soul Letter prompt speaks to you that day

+- iv.
+20 minutes of meditation daily

+- v.
 Write to confirm that you received your Certificate of Completion, whether or not you plan to write a story about your experience with this program, and include your application if you'd like to become a Soulmaking Facilitator